mwickert/scikit-dsp-comm/README.md

 $ git pull origin master
 ```

-This will update you local install with not need to run `pip` again. **Note**: If you have any Python kernels running, such as a Jupyter Notebook, you will need to restart the kernel to insure any module changes get reloaded.
+This will update you local repo and automatically update the Python install without the need to run `pip` again. **Note**: If you have any Python kernels running, such as a Jupyter Notebook, you will need to restart the kernel to insure any module changes get reloaded.